ome/kubernetes-apps/docs/deployment.md

-# Instructions for installing applications on the OME Kubernetes cluster
+# Installing applications on the OME Kubernetes cluster

 Applications and resource on Kubernetes can be managed in two ways:
 - Individual resources/objects can be managed through Kubernetes manifests.
 An application will consist of several objects.